johncarl81/transfuse/documentation.md

 ###### @View

-The View qualifier identifies the widget to inject from the view higherarchy set up during the onCreate phase.
-As an example, look up an TextView by id with the following:
+The View qualifier identifies the widget to inject from the view hierarchy set up during the onCreate phase.
+As an example, look up a TextView by id with the following:

 {% highlight java %}
 @Activity